Flood-hit Region Leaders To Meet In Poland To Discuss EU Aid - UrduPoint

 Flood-hit Region Leaders To Meet In Poland To Discuss EU Aid

-Strong wind and heavy rains have been hitting the region since last week, killing five people in Austria, seven in Poland, seven in Romania and five people in the Czech Republic.
+Strong wind and heavy rains struck the region last week, killing five people in Austria, seven in Poland, seven in Romania and five people in the Czech Republic.

+In some places, the water "literally destroyed everything.
+The landscape is like that after a war, rather than a flood," Polish Infrastructure Minister Dariusz Klimczak told reporters on Thursday.

-The meeting of Polish Prime Minister Donald Tusk, his Czech counterpart Petr Fiala, Slovakia's Robert Fico and Austrian Chancellor Karl Nehammer will take place in Wroclaw, a historic city of 670,000 people in southwest Poland.
+The meeting of Polish Prime Minister Donald Tusk, his Czech counterpart Petr Fiala, Slovakia's Robert Fico, Austrian Chancellor Karl Nehammer and von der Leyen will take place in Wroclaw, a historic city of 670,000 people in southwest Poland.

-Struck by devastating floods in 1997, residents of Wroclaw have become increasingly concerned as the waters rise.
+Struck by devastating floods in 1997, residents of Wroclaw had become increasingly concerned as the waters rose.

-While this is expected to be lower than it was in 1997, dams could be at risk if the high water lasts for several days.
+While the water level is lower than it was in 1997, dams could be at risk if the high water lasts for several days.

+On Thursday, Tusk warned during a crisis meeting in Wroclaw "against an atmosphere of unjustified euphoria and relief... that the worst is behind us".

-Hungarian Prime Minister Viktor Orban -- who this week cancelled all his international engagements because of the storm -- will not be present at the meeting even though his country has also been badly affected.
+Hungarian Prime Minister Viktor Orban will not be present at the meeting as he cancelled all his international engagements this week because of the storm -- even though his country has for now not been badly affected.

 Romania's prime minister will also be absent because of a defence meeting.